Smith’s PP1 Pocket Pal – Your New Friend in the Field

 From modest beginnings as an Arkansas “Novaculite” stone company in 1886, Smith’s has consistently lead the knife sharpener industry for 125 years.

-The reason for their success has been their single minded focus to provide “customers and consumers with the best value in easy-to-use and effective knife, scissors, and tool sharpening products.”
+The reason for their success has been their single-minded focus to provide “customers and consumers with the best value in an easy-to-use and effective knife, scissors, and tool sharpening products.”

 your toolbox, backpack, truck, or emergency kit.

 The Smith’s PP1 Pocket Pal Sharpener features pre-set crossed carbides and ceramic stones, which provide the “Perfect Edge” every time.